lzapffe/ds_labs/lab-02.md

 ![](lab-02_files/figure-gfm/plastic-waste-density-1.png)<!-- -->

-What we add to aes() is what variables we somehow want to divide up our data by.
+Note to myself: what we add to aes() is what variables we somehow want to divide up our data by.
 So there is a difference for each instance.
 For example, an axis with all possible scores or a color for each continent.
 The things we add in the geom, such as alpha, is the same for all the data.

 ### Exercise 3

+Box plots divided up by continent:

 ``` r
 ggplot(